uviclibraries/rstudio/basics-importing-data.md

 The function in R is `sd()`

-Write and execute a command that outputs the standard deviation of the pigs’ weights
+Write and execute a command that outputs the standard deviation of the income.

-The output tells you how much the weights of the pigs vary from the average weight.
+The output tells you how much the individual incomes vary from the average income.

-- A small standard deviation means that most pigs’ weights are close to the average, indicating uniformity in size.
+- A small standard deviation means that most people have an income that is close to the average, indicating uniformity in income.
-- A large standard deviation suggests a wide range of weights. <br>
+- A large standard deviation suggests a wide range of incomes. <br>

 {::options parse_block_html='true' /}
 <details>